aridjayarecipes/cutesrecipes.web.app/content/post/2557-steps-to-make-perfect-pickled-cabbage-and-amp-shredded-duck-vermicelli.md

 ---

-![Pickled Cabbage & Shredded Duck Vermicelli 雪菜鴨絲湯米](https://img-global.cpcdn.com/recipes/71fbce57cc926400/680x482cq70/pickled-cabbage-shredded-duck-vermicelli-雪菜鴨絲湯米-recipe-main-photo.jpg)
+![Pickled Cabbage &amp; Shredded Duck Vermicelli 雪菜鴨絲湯米](https://img-global.cpcdn.com/recipes/71fbce57cc926400/680x482cq70/pickled-cabbage-shredded-duck-vermicelli-雪菜鴨絲湯米-recipe-main-photo.jpg)

 Hey everyone, hope you are having an incredible day today.
-Today, I will show you a way to make a special dish, pickled cabbage & shredded duck vermicelli
+Today, I will show you a way to make a special dish, pickled cabbage &amp; shredded duck vermicelli
 雪菜鴨絲湯米.
 One of my favorites food recipes.
 For mine, I'm gonna make it a little bit tasty.
 This will be really delicious.

-Pickled Cabbage & Shredded Duck Vermicelli
+Pickled Cabbage &amp; Shredded Duck Vermicelli
 雪菜鴨絲湯米 is one of the most favored of current trending foods in the world.
 It's appreciated by millions daily.
 It is easy, it's fast, it tastes delicious.
-Pickled Cabbage & Shredded Duck Vermicelli
+Pickled Cabbage &amp; Shredded Duck Vermicelli
 雪菜鴨絲湯米 is something that I have loved my whole life.
 They are fine and they look fantastic.

 To get started with this recipe, we have to prepare a few ingredients.
-You can cook pickled cabbage & shredded duck vermicelli
+You can cook pickled cabbage &amp; shredded duck vermicelli
 雪菜鴨絲湯米 using 7 ingredients and 9 steps.
 Here is how you cook it.

 <!--inarticleads1-->

-##### The ingredients needed to make Pickled Cabbage & Shredded Duck Vermicelli
+##### The ingredients needed to make Pickled Cabbage &amp; Shredded Duck Vermicelli
 雪菜鴨絲湯米:

 1. Prepare 1/4 roasted duck 燒鴨